 As you've noticed if you're been a longtime reader, sadly I have been slowly moving away from doing a blog post right after every storm event.
 As a traditional "night owl", my 5:30AM daily wakeups for work leave me exhausted by evening time, shortening and many times eliminating what has historically been my most productive blog post writing window.
-Furthermore, this summer has been below-average in terms of observing opportunities and/or photogenic storms close to or in the St. Louis metro.
+Furthermore, this summer has been below-average in terms of worthy opportunities and/or photogenic storms close to or in the St. Louis metro.
 Case in point, I have set up for lightning photography downtown only twice this summer.

 So, with a rare free weekend at my disposal, here are the highlights of storms and weather events observed since my Great Plains storm season ended on June 13.

 June 18: "Meh" nighttime storm in St. Louis